jhx0/pkgsearch/README.md

 # pkgsearch

 - pkgsearch is a easy to use tool to search the OpenBSD package repository.
-- pkgsearch downloads the current package index to the local system so as to make a search request fast.
+- pkgsearch downloads the current package index for defined release (current default = 7.4) to the local system so as to make a search request fast.
 This also means searches can be made offline.
 - pkgsearch also provides emoji output with the **"-e"** flag.

 ```
-usage: pkgsearch [-h] [-e] [-i] [-v] package
+usage: pkgsearch [-h] [-e] [-i] [-r RELEASE] [-v] package
 ```
 **Example Output**